Kfar Saba: Industry

 Kfar Saba has one large industrial zone in the east of the city.
 It contains hi-tech offices and industrial plants, including Teva Pharmaceuticals' plant.

 Transportation

 Kfar Saba is served by Kfar Saba–Nordau railway station.

 In popular culture

 Kfar Saba was the primary filming location of FX's 2014-16 drama series Tyrant, which takes place in the fictional Arab country of Baladi.

+Voting Patterns

+In the 2022 election, 64 percent of voters in Kfar Saba voted for the parties of the center-left coalition led by Yair Lapid, while 33 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.4 percent voted for the Arab parties.